jgilik/gitzebo/README.rst

     and focused as possible, which is something I like.
 I took away points for doing too much, which it seemed all git management solutions did.

-The four de-facto solutions each violated one of these requirements flagrantly:
+The four de-facto solutions each violated one of these requirements:

 GitHub
     GitHub is software-as-a-service.